tdex-network/dev-portal/docs/specs/03-swap-protocol.md

 message SwapComplete {
   // Random unique identifier for the current message string id = 1;
-  // indetifier of the SwapAccept message string accept_id = 2;
+  // Identifier of the SwapAccept message string accept_id = 2;
   // The swap transaction in PSETv2 or raw hex format signed by the Proposer string transaction = 3;